 Any smoothie is as good as the ingredients used to make it.
 Use only ingredients that are known to have health benefits for management of type 2 diabetes.
 Fruits and vegetables mentioned above are a good start.

 Type Diabetes Diet Guide: Foods to Avoid

 For obvious reasons, the following foods cannot be part of a good type 2 diabetes diet program:

 Sweets, chocolates, cold drinks, lemonades, ginger beer, most fruit juices, canned fruit, jelly, custard, ice-cream, biscuits, most salad dressings, jam, honey, etc.

 The above foods contain refined sugar, the worst form of sugar.
-Besides spiking your blood sugar levels, refined sugar can lead to increased levels of bad blood fats (also called cholesterol).
+Beside spiking your blood sugar levels, refined sugar can lead to increased levels of bad blood fats (also called cholesterol).